-The outpatient visits per person (higher rates are better) is calculated for all people with at least one month of medical coverage eligibility during the reporting period.
-The count of outpatient visits is calculated by the Johns Hopkins ACG grouping system and refers to visits in outpatient settings where patients receive ambulatory care, such as in hospital outpatient settings, physician offices, ambulatory surgery centers, rural health clinics, Federally Qualified Health Centers (FQHCs), community mental health centers, mass immunization centers, comprehensive outpatient rehabilitation facilities, other outpatient facilities or telehealth visits provided other than in patient's home.
+The outpatient visits per person is calculated for all people with at least one month of medical coverage eligibility during the reporting period.
+The count of outpatient visits is calculated by the Johns Hopkins ACG grouping system and refers to visits in outpatient settings where patients receive ambulatory care, such as in hospital outpatient settings, physician offices, ambulatory surgery centers, rural health clinics, FQHCs, community mental health centers, mass immunization centers, comprehensive outpatient rehabilitation facilities, and other outpatient facilities or telehealth visits provided in locations other than in patient's home.